patriciamdm/ironhack-project2/README.md

 ### Models

-In `models` folder we have several mdeols to be used:
+In `models` folder we have several models to be used:

 - The User with these properties: